Castilian & Latin American Spanish

 - Episode titles: do not subtitle episode titles if they do not appear on screen/are not voiced-over.
 If on-screen (either as part of the principal photography or burned into video) or voiced-over, please reference the KNP tool for approved translations.

-- Titles of published works, existing movies and TV shows: use official or well-known translations.
+- Titles of published works, existing movies and TV shows: use official or well-known translations, including translations for Netflix shows and films.
 If none are available, leave titles in the original language.

 - Dialogue must never be censored.
 Expletives should be rendered as faithfully as possible.

 - Plot-pertinent dialogue always takes precedence over background dialogue.

 - Always match the tone of the original content, while remaining relevant to the target audience (e.g. replicate tone, register, class, formality, etc. in the target language in an equivalent way).